m-t-a97/crypto-colours/README.md

 # Fetching all accounts
 accounts = await web3.eth.getAccounts()

-# Deploying a contract manually
+# Grabs a deployed contract
 hexColour = await HexColour.deployed()
 nftMarketPlace = await NFTMarketPlace.deployed()

-# Get a reference to the upgradeable contracts via the console during deployment
+# Get a reference to the contracts via their address
-# then you can use it in the truffle console.
 hexColour = await HexColour.at("<address>");
 nftMarketPlace = await NFTMarketPlace.at("<address>");